-Cattails - Typha latifolia, Typha angustifolia, Typha glauca

-Common Reed - Phragmites australis

-Purple Loosestrife-Lythrum salicaria; and
+Cattails - Typha latifolia, Typha angustifolia, Typha glauca Common Reed - Phragmites australis Purple Loosestrife-Lythrum salicaria; and Buckthorn-Rhamnus frangula

-Buckthorn-Rhamnus frangula

 Reservoir North does appear to have 80% vegetative cover in non-planned open water areas, and at least 60% cover in scrub-shrub areas by non-invasive hydrophytes, with at least 15% of these being woody species.
-It is of note, however, that the woody plantings in the eastern portion of the site are severely stressed and not likely to thrive in the long term.
+The one exception to this is the eastern portion of the site, discussed previously, where the plants did not survive.
 Purple loosestrife is present on the site in very small numbers, and control efforts undertaken thus far are described elsewhere in this report.
 The only invasive found in significant numbers on this site was cattail, which does appear to account for at least 20% of the planned emergent areas of the site.
 While cattail is well established on this site, it is of note that many other herbaceous species are also successful in this wetland.

 Reservoir South has less than 80% aerial cover by non-invasive species in the non-planned open water areas and less than 80% aerial cover by non-invasive hydrophytes in the planned emergent marsh.
 The reason the site falls short of both of these standards is that cattail, purple loosestrife and common reed collectively represent greater than 20% of the total aerial cover of the site and of the emergent marsh as well.
 Cattail is far more abundant than purple loosestrife, and common reed is limited to only a few individuals.
 As with Reservoir North, a number of desirable native species are also abundant at this site, including arrow arum (Peltandra virginica), barnyard grass (Echinochloa crusgalli), and various sedges and rushes.
 With regard to purple loosestrife, efforts are underway (as described above) to use biological controls to manage the species in this area.
 Since purple loosestrife is dominant along much of the edge of the reservoir, a large seed bank exists immediately adjacent to the created wetland.
 It is therefore expected that purple loosestrife will be an ongoing concern for some time at this site.
-Now that mowing activities have ceased at Reservoir South, the site has well over 60% aerial cover in scrub-shrub portions of the site, and the woody planting density is sufficient with at least 15% aerial cover by woody species.
+Now that mowing activities have ceased at Reservoir South, the site has over 60% aerial cover in scrub-shrub portions of the site, and the woody planting density is sufficient with at least 15% aerial cover by woody species.